TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="usingawsmgmtconsole"></a>
 ## AWS Management Console

-!!!
-Attention
-	The AMIs of SnappyData release 1.1.0 onwards are not available on AWS.

-You can launch a SnappyData cluster on Amazon EC2 instance(s) using the AMI provided by SnappyData.
+You can launch a SnappyData cluster on Amazon EC2 instance(s) using Linux-based AMIs available on AWS.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 This section covers the following:

 *	[Prerequisites](#prereqaws)
 *	[Launching the Instance](#launchawsinstance)

+!!!
+Attention
+	The AMIs of SnappyData are currently unavailable on AWS.

 <a id="prereqaws"></a>
 ### Prerequisites
-Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.
+*   Ensure that you have an existing AWS account with required permissions to launch the EC2 resources.
+*   Create an EC2 Key Pair in the region where you want to launch the SnappyData cluster.

 <a id="launchawsinstance"></a>
 ### Deploying SnappyData Cluster with AWS Management Console
-To launch the instance and start the SnappyData cluster:
+To launch the instance and start the SnappyData cluster on a single EC2 instance:

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials.